 Secondary data were drawn from validated official statistics, including livestock population, production volume, and economic contribution by district, obtained from the Central Bureau of Statistics (BPS) Deli Serdang and Provincial Agricultural Reports for the period 2018–2025.
 These data were critical in conducting trend analysis and regional economic assessment.

-2.3 Location Quotient (LQ) Analysis
+2.3 Location quotient (LQ) analysis

 LQ analysis was applied to identify which districts specialize in beef cattle farming relative to the provincial average.
 The LQ formula used follows the approach of Bendavid-Val (in Kuncoro, 2004), and is defined as: